DarrelASandbox/mern-emaily/README.md

 > One benefit I can think of to this method vs using <code>proxy: true</code> is that we would have a single place to enable/disable the setting when using multiple auth strategies.
 For example, instead of adding similar <code>proxy: true</code> settings to each of google, facebook, and github login options, we would simply add or remove the <code>trust proxy</code> setting for express.
 This assumes the other Strategies also honor the setting.

 > For more info about Express' trust proxy behavior read ([here](https://expressjs.com/en/api.html#trust.proxy.options.table)) and ([here](http://expressjs.com/en/guide/behind-proxies.html)).

 &nbsp;

+---

+&nbsp;

+### Create React App

+> <b>Azteker:</b> Why cannot we make the dev mode the way like prod mode?
+Why do we have to use react server in dev mode?

+> <b>Bobby:</b> In production the only thing that exists of the client side is a bundle.js asset file which is the transpiled minified version of all the code.
+Without CRA you would have to manually generate this asset every single time a change was made to the project, which would not be reasonable.

+&nbsp;